abapGit/docs.abapgit.org/src/README.md

 For questions, comments, bugs, feature requests, or other wishes please create an [issue](https://github.com/abapGit/abapGit/issues).

+You can also [Ask abapGit Guru](https://gurubase.io/g/abapgit).
+It is an abapGit-focused AI designed to answer your questions.

 ## Security

 abapGit is a tool to import and export code between ABAP systems.
 If a developer has a developer key to the system, the developer can perform these actions already. abapGit enables the developer to do mass export/changes/imports but not more than already possible to do manually.